 Where is Steve McMahon now?

-More known for his Liverpool career in the 80’s than his time spent in the Premier League with Manchester City, Steve McMahon retired from playing in 1998 after four years as player manager of Swindon Town.
+Probably remembered more for his Liverpool career in the 80’s than his time spent in the Premier League with Manchester City, Steve McMahon retired from playing in 1998 after four years as player-manager of Swindon Town.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-After leaving is player manager post at Swindon by mutual consent in 1998, McMahon was back in football management two years later when he joined Blackpool.
+After leaving his player-manager post at Swindon by mutual consent in 1998, McMahon returned to football management two years later when he joined Blackpool.

 McMahon enjoyed highs and lows during his four-year spell at Blackpool which included two Football League Trophy wins, a relegation and a promotion.